Some Uber, Lyft drivers sue over California ballot measure

 The lawsuit is the latest round in the high-stakes fight between labor and the titans of the gig economy, all based in San Francisco.

 Proposition 22 was written by Uber and Lyft and supported by DoorDash, Postmates and Instacart to challenge the landmark labor law AB5 passed by Democrats in 2019.
-It expanded a California Supreme Court ruling that limited businesses from classifying certain workers as independent contractors.
+The law expanded a California Supreme Court ruling that limited businesses from classifying certain workers as independent contractors.

 The measure granted the delivery services an exemption from the law that would have required providing drivers with protections like minimum wage, overtime, health insurance and reimbursement for expenses.

-Under the measure, drivers remain independent contractors exempt from mandates such as sick leave and expense reimbursement but would receive “alternative benefits,” including a guaranteed minimum wage and subsidies for health insurance if they average 25 hours of work a week.
+Under the measure, drivers remain independent contractors exempt from mandates such as sick leave and workers’ comp but would receive “alternative benefits,” including a guaranteed minimum wage and subsidies for health insurance if they average 25 hours of work a week.

 “Voters across the political spectrum spoke loud and clear, passing Prop.
 22 in a landslide,” Jim Pyatt, an Uber driver in Modesto, said in the statement.
 “Meritless lawsuits that seek to undermine the clear democratic will of the people do not stand up to scrutiny in the courts.”